Trandolapril

 Absorption

-Trandolapril is absorbed rapidly after oral administration.
+Trandolapril is very rapidly absorbed after oral administration.
 The amount absorbed is equivalent to 40 to 60% of the administered dose and is not affected by food consumption.
-About 36% of the absorbed amount is converted to trandolaprilat.
-The bioavailability of trandolaprilat is about 13% following oral administration of trandolapril.

-Peak plasma concentration for trandolapril is achieved about 30 minutes after administration.
+The peak plasma concentration of trandolapril is observed 30 minutes after administration.
 Trandolapril disappears rapidly from the plasma with a half-life of less than one hour.

-Trandolapril is hydrolysed to the active metabolite trandolaprilat, a specific ACE (angiotensin converting enzyme) inhibitor.
+Trandolapril is hydrolysed to trandolaprilat, a specific ACE inhibitor.
 The amount of trandolaprilat formed is not modified by food consumption.
-Peak plasma concentration for trandolaprilat is reached 3 to 8 hours after administration.
+The median peak plasma concentration values of trandolaprilat are reached after 3 to 8 hours.
+The absolute bioavailability following trandolapril dose is about 13%.

 In the plasma, trandolaprilat is more than 80% protein-bound.
 It binds saturably, with a high affinity, to ACE.
-Trandolaprilat is also non-saturably bound to albumin.
+The major proportion of circulating trandolaprilat is also nonsaturably bound to albumin.

-After repeated administration of single daily doses of trandolaprilat, steady state was reached on average in four days, both in healthy volunteers and in young or older hypertensives as well as patients with cardiac insufficiency.
-The effective half-life of trandolaprilat accumulation is between 15 and 23 hours.
+After repeated administration of trandolapril in a single daily dose, steady state of trandolaprilat is reached on average in four days, both in healthy volunteers and in young or older hypertensives.
+The effective half-life of trandolaprilat is between 15 and 23 hours.
+The terminal half-life of elimination is between 47 hours and 98 hours, depending on dose.
+This terminal phase probably represents binding/dissociation kinetics of the trandolaprilat/ACE complex.

 Elimination

-Excretion of non-metabolised trandolaprilat in the urine accounts for 10-15% of the dose administered.
-After oral administration of the labelled product, 33% of the radioactivity is found in the urine and 66% in the faeces.
-Renal clearance of trandolaprilat varies from 0.5 to 4 litres per hour, depending on dose.
+About 9-14% of an administered trandolapril dose is excreted as trandolaprilat in urine.
+A negligible amount of trandolapril is excreted unchanged in the urine (<0.5%).
+After oral administration of the labelled product in man, 33% of the radioactivity is found in the urine and 66% in the faeces.

 Preclinical safety data

-Acute oral toxicity studies of trandolapril and its active metabolite trandolaprilat in rats and mice found both drugs non-toxic with an LD50 values greater than 4,000 mg/kg.
+Acute oral toxicity studies of trandolapril and its active metabolite, trandolaprilat, in rats and mice showed both compounds to be non-toxic with respective LD50 values of >4000 mg/kg and >5000 mg/kg.

 Trandolapril was not mutagenic or carcinogenic.